edgedb/edgedb/docs/guides/tutorials/rest_apis_with_flask.rst

 Conclusion
 ==========

-While builing REST APIs, the EdgeDB client allows you to leverage EdgeDB with any microframework of your choice.
+While building REST APIs, the EdgeDB client allows you to leverage EdgeDB with any microframework of your choice.
 Whether it's `FastAPI <https://fastapi.tiangolo.com>`_,
 `Flask <https://flask.palletsprojects.com>`_,